jinyoungch/xyz/posts/thoughts/on-curiosity.md

 **Footnotes**

-<sup>1</sup> The [high cost](https://dailycoffeenews.com/2019/05/30/the-cost-of-financially-sustainable-coffee-production-a-study-by-fair-trade-usa-and-cornell-university/) of production of coffee relative to its market value is [not a new concept](http://www.ico.org/documents/cy2015-16/icc-117-6e-economic-sustainability.pdf?utm_source=ICO+Public+List&utm_campaign=1f5939c2cf-6th-Forum-Coffee-Sector-Finance-22Aug16-PR&utm_medium=email&utm_term=0_61b9999858-1f5939c2cf-246084033&mc_cid=1f5939c2cf).
+<sup>1</sup> The [high cost](https://dailycoffeenews.com/2019/05/30/the-cost-of-financially-sustainable-coffee-production-a-study-by-fair-trade-usa-and-cornell-university/) of coffee production relative to its market value is [not a new concept](http://www.ico.org/documents/cy2015-16/icc-117-6e-economic-sustainability.pdf?utm_source=ICO+Public+List&utm_campaign=1f5939c2cf-6th-Forum-Coffee-Sector-Finance-22Aug16-PR&utm_medium=email&utm_term=0_61b9999858-1f5939c2cf-246084033&mc_cid=1f5939c2cf).

 <sup>2</sup> Not to dismiss the obvious and quantifiable differences between the two, of course.
 Not a wine expert!

 <sup>3</sup> [Here](https://www.investopedia.com/terms/v/valueadded.asp)'s a more detailed explanation of value added.

-<sup>4</sup> Agricultural commodity futures, coffee included, are also known as [soft commodities](https://www.investopedia.com/terms/s/softcommodity.asp#:~:text=Understanding%20Soft%20Commodities&text=Due%20to%20the%20uncertainties%20of,more%20volatile%20than%20other%20futures.).
+<sup>4</sup> Agricultural commodity futures are also known as [soft commodities](https://www.investopedia.com/terms/s/softcommodity.asp#:~:text=Understanding%20Soft%20Commodities&text=Due%20to%20the%20uncertainties%20of,more%20volatile%20than%20other%20futures.).

 <sup>5</sup> Green coffee, referring to pre-roasted coffee beans, is one of many industry terms that highlight the intricacies of coffee's supply chain, such as [FOB](https://youtu.be/s_8-s8wqhx4?t=34).